JakubTabor/Unsupervised_Learning/README.md

 # Now we can check on graph the characteristics of each cluster
 * And we derive following conclusions:

-# We also check the hierarhical clustering, but it gives us different conclusions
+# We also check the hierarhical clustering, and it gives us similar conclusions
 * So in the final summary we are gonna use the information from our KMeans model

 # And that's the final summary of each 3 clusters